Getting Started

 • Docker/Docker Desktop

-• If you don't have Docker installed, minikube won't run properly.
+• If you don't have Docker installed, minikube will return an error as minikube uses docker as the driver.

 • Highly recommend installing Docker Desktop based on your OS.